thesrilanka/sri-lanka-provinces-districts-cities/README.md

 ### Installation

-To prevent unnecessary error occurring, start to import or execute provinces.sql, then districts.sql, lastly cities.sql
+To prevent unnecessary errors from occurring, start to import or execute provinces.sql, then districts.sql, and lastly cities.sql

-### MySQL Usage
+### Usage

 **Advantages of latitude and longitude**

-* Integrate with google map or any map-related service to show the exact place of the city on the map.
+* Integrate with Google Maps or any map-related service to show the exact place of the city on the map.
-* Find locations are within a certain radius distance of a given latitude/longitude.
+* Find locations within a certain radius of a given latitude/longitude.

+**Find nearby locations using the Haversine formula**

-Here's the SQL statement that will find the closest locations that are within a radius of 25 kilometers to the 7.358849, 81.280133 coordinate.
+Here's the SQL statement that will find the closest locations within a radius of 25 kilometers to the 7.358849, 81.280133 coordinate.
 It calculates the distance based on the latitude/longitude of that row and the target latitude/longitude and then asks for only rows where the distance value is less than 25, ordering the whole query by distance.

 ```SQL
 SELECT id, name_en, name_si, name_ta, (6371 * ACOS(COS(RADIANS(7.358849)) * COS(RADIANS(latitude)) * COS(RADIANS(longitude) - RADIANS(81.280133)) + SIN(RADIANS(7.358849)) * SIN(RADIANS(latitude)))) AS distance